CivicActions/accessibility/_posts/2023-12-8-how-we-helped-a-government-website-achieve-zero-accessibility-errors.md

   * [Color-contrast](https://dequeuniversity.com/rules/axe/4.6/color-contrast): we skipped this because the system theme uses background images in CSS.
 So we get a lot of reports of color contrast reports requiring manual review from both tools.
   * [Nested-interactive](https://dequeuniversity.com/rules/axe/4.6/nested-interactive): we skipped this because of the use of jQuery UI tabs that rely on nested implementation to work.
 We did confirm manually that the tabs are accessible with a keyboard.
   * [Aria-required-children](https://dequeuniversity.com/rules/axe/4.7/aria-required-children?application=AxeChrome): similar to the previous one, jQuery UI accordions creates HTML elements with non-standard aria roles, throwing this error.
 We did confirm manually that the tabs are accessible with a keyboard.
-  * [Duplicate-](https://dequeuniversity.com/rules/axe/4.7/duplicate-id?application=AxeChrome)ID, [duplicate-id-active](https://dequeuniversity.com/rules/axe/4.7/duplicate-id-active?application=AxeChrome),[ duplicate-id-aria](https://dequeuniversity.com/rules/axe/4.7/duplicate-id-aria?application=AxeChrome): we skipped these on a few pages because in some cases making the ids unique caused existing features to not work as expected.
+  * [Duplicate-ID](https://dequeuniversity.com/rules/axe/4.7/duplicate-id?application=AxeChrome), [duplicate-id-aria](https://dequeuniversity.com/rules/axe/4.7/duplicate-id-aria?application=AxeChrome): we skipped these on a few pages because in some cases making the ids unique caused existing features to not work as expected.
-  * [Heading-order](https://dequeuniversity.com/rules/axe/4.7/heading-order?application=AxeChrome): in[ ](https://globalnet.atlassian.net/browse/RD-7667)a future ticket, we will tackle adjusting header order for multiple pages (see challenges for details).
+  * [Heading-order](https://dequeuniversity.com/rules/axe/4.7/heading-order?application=AxeChrome): in a future ticket, we will tackle adjusting header order for multiple pages (see challenges for details).
   * We also skipped checking accessibility of third-party widgets such as Google Translate as we cannot control the HTML they render.

 ### Challenges